 2) Rejoicing in others.

 The last few months I've been absolutely fixated on this beautiful prayer, The Litany of Humility.
 It's a great way to scare away the comparison thief!
 (There's a beautiful sung version by Danielle Rose you can listen to here).
 It's an absolute antidote to a range of struggles, especially the one I mentioned earlier about being jealous or resentful of another's peace.
-Especially striking for me in this prayer is asking for the grace to desire "that others may become holier than I, provided that I may become as holy as I should.
+Especially striking for me in this prayer is asking for the grace to desire "that others may become holier than I, provided that I may become as holy as I should."

 I'm practicing in little ways.
 Being genuinely happy that someone wiser than I explained something better that resonated with more people instead of feeling embarrassed or resentful of the person for one-upping me.
 Being happy for someone's growth and peace instead of wallowing in the valley and trying to imitate their actions to get out of my rut.